HBClab/NiBetaSeries/CONTRIBUTING.rst

    the bug, please open an issue first and then `submit a pull request <#making-a-change-with-a-pull-request>`__

-   We like to model best practice, so the BIDS Starter Kit itself is managed through these issues.
+   We like to model best practice, so NiBetaSeries itself is managed through these issues.
 We may occasionally have some to coordinate some logistics.